Back to Blog

 Improve Transfer Detection

-To maximize transfer detection between Phoenix and other wallets:
+To maximize transfer detection between Phoenix and your other wallets:

-3. Clams will automatically detect when Phoenix deposits came from your other wallets
+2. Clams will automatically detect when Phoenix deposits came from those wallets and label them as transfers instead of income

 Multiple Phoenix Wallets